 All amounts are in Canadian dollars and are mainly derived from the Corporation's unaudited Interim Financial Statements, which were prepared in accordance with the Canadian Public Sector Accounting Standards (CPSAS).

-The following table reflects the travel, hospitality and conference expenses for the second quarter of fiscal year 2018-2019:
+In accordance with Order in Council P.C.
+2015-1112 and section 89 of the FAA, the following table reports on travel, hospitality and conference costs for the first quarter of fiscal year 2018-2019: